Glass landscapes & jewellery from Carmarthenshire

 SPECTACULAR SUMMER STUDIO SALE!

-I’M HAVING A MAD SALE OF OLDER WORK AND DISCONTINUED LINES OVER THE NEXT FEW WEEKS HERE AT THE STUDIO – UP TO HALF PRICE ON SOME BITS!
+I’M HAVING A MAD SALE OF OLDER WORK AND DISCONTINUED LINES UNTIL THE END OF SEPTEMBER HERE AT THE STUDIO – UP TO HALF PRICE ON SOME BITS!
 PANELS, DISHES, PLATTERS, VASES, BOWLS, PENDANTS.

 I WILL BE DONATING 20% OF SALES PROCEEDS TO THE AIRBASE APPEAL OF THE WALES AIR AMBULANCE, HELPING THEM TO RELOCATE THIS ESSENTIAL SERVICE TO NEW PREMISES IN LLANELLI.